lowgun4/gameOfLife/README.md

 ## Software

-There are two parts to your software enviroment to start: the project distribution code and Google Chrome browswer.
+There are two parts to your software enviroment to start: the project distribution code and Google Chrome browser.

 ### Google Chrome